josevarghese/copy-link-to-heading/readme.txt

 = Can I customize the heading levels that display the icon? =

 Yes!
 You can choose which heading levels (H1 to H6) to include from the settings page.
-By default, the plugin excludes H1, as it is usually reserved for the main title.
+By default, the plugin excludes H1, usually reserved for the main title.
+The page title won’t be shown with a link as the link is same as the page.

 = Does the plugin support custom post types, such as WooCommerce products? =